lykius/hesiod/docs/source/config.rst

 Template files
 ==============

-**Run** files allows you to separate configs from your code, but are not very flexible and, most importantly, require you to prepare run files manually for each run, which is tedious and error prone.
+**Run** files allow you to separate configs from your code, but are not very flexible and, most importantly, require you to prepare run files manually for each run, which is tedious and error prone.
 To overcome these limitations, Hesiod introduces the concept of **template** config files, where you define a generic structure for your config, without specifying the actual values that will be used in every run.

-**Template** files can contain all the options available for normal config files.
+**Template** files can contain all the options available for normal config files (we will call them *literal* configs in the following).
 In addition, there are some special placeholders:

 .. list-table::
     :widths: 20 80